JordanRadar/portal-it115/README.md

 # portal-it115
-An example portal page

-Please feel free to use the HMTL/CSS and JS in this repo as you wish!
+This is the wrong branch!
+Please go to the other one for the deployment.